 For instance, you can work for the caterer, a decor company, transportation, production, or in a hotel.
 In each of these jobs, you can still be a part of large, exciting events, without having to be the one to coordinate every last detail.
 Some people prefer to be a piece of the pie instead of the chef, and that's perfectly ok.

-For a more thorough explanation of the many opportunities to find jobs and careers related to event planning, check out my eBook, How to Become an Event Planner.
+For a more thorough explanation of the many opportunities to find jobs and careers related to event planning, check out my free four-part video series, Three Steps to Become an Event Planner.